The Beiderbecke Trilogy: Jill Swinburne

 Jill is a liberal minded English teacher.
 Jill is interested in conservation and social issues and at one point stands in a local council by-election.
-Jill's tastes are slightly more sophisticated than Trevor's, with Jill being interested in great literature, old films and classical music.
-Jill is a divorcee, with no fond memories of her ex-husband.
+Jill's tastes are slightly more sophisticated than Trevor's, being interested in literature, old films and classical music.
+Jill is a divorcee, with negative memories of her ex-husband.

 Mr Carter

-Only ever referred to as Mr Carter, his first name is never revealed.
-Mr Carter is a history teacher at the same school as Jill and Trevor.
+Only ever referred to as Mr Carter, he is a history teacher at the same school as Jill and Trevor.
 Mr Carter is a solitary character, whose only friends appear to be Trevor and Jill.
 Mr Carter openly fancies Jill, often asking if he can sit next to her and 'kindle my desires'.
-The character seems to find company in Trevor and Jill as the three of them all hate Mr Wheeler, the headmaster.
-Mr Carter appears to be completely world-weary and jaded with his job.
+He seems to make company with Trevor and Jill as they all hate Mr Wheeler, the headmaster.
+Mr Carter is world-weary and jaded by his job.

 Mr Wheeler

-Like Mr Carter, Mr Wheeler's first name is never revealed.
 Mr Wheeler is headmaster of the school, where he is equally despised by staff and pupils.
 Mr Wheeler is a pedantic jobsworth, with little idea what is really going on amongst staff and pupils.
-Mr Wheeler is a conservative character who has a defined idea of how people should live, and shows no restraint in questioning the morality of his staff's private lives.
+Mr Wheeler is a conservative character who has a clear idea of how people should live, and shows no restraint in questioning the morality of his staff's private lives.

 Big Al

-Big Al, along with his brother Little Norm (who is not actually his brother – Big Al refers to all his friends as "my brother" or "my sister"), runs a slightly dubious, but largely legal mail order catalogue business, which after redundancy was Big Al's way of saying 'bollocks to the system'.
-Big Al is the more dominant and headstrong of the two, whose input to the business seems greater.
-He describes this business relationship by saying 'I deal with the wisdom, Norm deals with the installation'.
+Big Al, along with Little Norm (who he refers to as his brother, as he does to all his friends), runs a largely legal mail order catalogue business, which after his redundancy was Big Al's way of saying 'bollocks to the system'.
+Big Al is the dominant and headstrong of the two, whose input to the business seems greater.
+He describes their business relationship by saying 'I deal with the wisdom, Norm deals with the installation'.
 Big Al runs his business from an allotment and a church crypt and later from a bowling green.
 Big Al often makes quite abstract philosophical comments, however he claims the Vicar is the professional, whereas he being an ardent atheist is just an 'enthusiastic amateur'.

 Little Norm

 Little Norm deals with the more menial tasks of running the business, leaving Big Al to make all of the decisions.
-At times Little Norm seems dismayed by his brother’s dominance over him, this perhaps being best shown during the football match in The Beiderbecke Affair.
+At times Little Norm seems dismayed by Al's dominance.

 Detective Sergeant Hobson (BA)

 Another character whose first name is never known.
 Hobson is a principled, enthusiastic and somewhat naive graduate police officer.
-While Hobson is academic and hard-working, he is also ineffective and of not much use to the police force.
+While Hobson is educated and hard-working, he is also ineffective as a police officer.
 Hobson participates in exposing corruption in the police force and is quickly promoted.